LBPHacker/R316/manual.md

 Input and output are implemented via memory mapping, i.e. treating write and read accesses to specific addresses as sending data to and receiving data from external hardware.

 The computer has internal memory, which it maps to a contiguous, whole-power-of-2-sized range of addresses starting at 0.
 Reads are by default served by this memory, even ones that address outside this range, which just wrap around.
-Writes to this range are also handled by this memory, but writes outside this range are ignored by it.
+Writes to this range are also handled by this memory, but writes outside this range are ignored by it. *TODO: explain what happens when the memory has a non-power-of-2 amount of rows*

 Each execution unit exposes its memory control lines.
 These can be used to effectively put external hardware on the bus, letting it intercept reads and writes, or they can be left disconnected altogether, in which case they do not influence execution in any way.